damianofalcioni/js-functions-orchestrator/README.md

 });

 const runResult = await orchestrator.run({
-  //initial set of functions that start the orchestration with the array of their input parameters
+  //initial set of functions that starts the orchestration with the array of their input parameters
   inits: {
     f1: ['hello'],
     f2: ['world']